C2-Labs/c2labs-ornl-challenge/README.md

 ## Run the Application Locally

+- Install NodeJS, Angular, and Python3 on your local development machine
 - From the data-wookies folder, run `npm run dev` to start the Node.js web server for Express (hosts the APIs)
 - From the data-wookies\client folder, run `ng serve` to start the Angular web server (front-end application)